Eggs & Dairy

 New Century FarmMiles to Market - 140

 Dean Dickel didn't set out to be an egg farmer.
-Years ago, he was growing conventional grains in Iowa, when something funny started to happen.
-He and his family started feeling poorly.
-A lot of farmers would shrug it off.
-Not Dean.Go to Complete Vendor Profile
+Years ago, he was growing conventional grains in Iowa, when something funny started to happen ...Go to Complete Vendor Profile

 Organic ValleyMiles to Market - 175